Rupert Grint: 1999–2011: Harry Potter and worldwide recognition

 Despite the previous films' successes, the franchise's future was put into question when the three lead actors had reservations about signing on for the final two films.
 However, by March 2007, Grint agreed to return for the last installments.
 For financial and scripting reasons, the final book was divided into two films, shot back-to-back, with filming concluding in June 2010.
 After completing the final film, Grint said: "I mean it literally has been my childhood, and suddenly it all came down to really just one random scene, with us jumping through a fireplace, and then it was over. ...it's very odd.
 Because suddenly it was all over, just like that.
 It was really emotional for all of us, realising that we're never going to be doing this again."

 Harry Potter and the Deathly Hallows – Part 1 (2010) was released in November and grossed over US$950 million.
 It set several box office records and received mostly favourable reviews.
 Grint's portrayal of Ron again earned him critical praise.
 Reviewing the adaption for Slate, Dana Stevens called all three of the leads "terrific".
 Although he disliked the film, Joe Morgenstern of The Wall Street Journal wrote that "Grint has grown up to be a skilful actor who knows the value of a slow burn".
-New York Post writer Lou Lumenick, however, felt that both Grint and Radcliffe had grown weary of playing the characters and expressed it in their performances.
 Grint's performance brought him nominations from the MTV Movie Awards and National Movie Awards for Best Fight and Performance of the Year in 2011.
 He reprised his role for the seventh time in Harry Potter and the Deathly Hallows – Part 2, the final Harry Potter instalment.
 It resumed from where the previous film left off, and included a lot of action, whereas Part 1 had focused more on character development.
 Grint, along with the film, was critically acclaimed: Ann Hornaday of The Washington Post wrote, "Who could have predicted that Radcliffe, Grint and Watson would turn out to be good actors?".
 The film broke several box office records, including biggest midnight release, biggest first-day opening, and biggest opening-weekend.
 Deathly Hallows – Part 2 became the fourth highest-grossing film of all time.